decentraland/adr/docs/ADR-45-entities-v4.md

 - We will define a deadline for v3 entities to be deployed.

-- We will update every repository where entities types are defined to use common-schemas.
+- We will update every repository where entities types are defined to use [common-schemas][1].

 - We will migrate all clients to use v4 entities.